reymon359/book-sentences/books/atomic-habits/README.md

 The task of breaking a bad habit is like uprooting a powerful oak within us.
 And the task of building a good habit is like cultivating a delicate flower one day at a time.

+### FORGET ABOUT GOALS, FOCUS ON SYSTEMS INSTEAD

+Prevailing wisdom claims that the best way to achieve what we want in life... ...is to set specific, actionable goals.
+For many years, this was how I approached my habits, too... ...Eventually, I began to realize that my results had very little to do with the goals I set and nearly everything to do with the systems I followed.

+What’s the difference between systems and goals?... ...Goals are about the results you want to achieve.
+Systems are about the processes that lead to those results.

+Now for the interesting question: If you completely ignored your goals and focused only on your system, would you still succeed?... ...I think you would.

+> “The score takes care of itself.”
+> Bill Walsh

+If you want better results, then forget about setting goals.
+Focus on your system instead.

+Goals are good for setting a direction, but systems are best for making progress.

+A handful of problems arise when you spend too much time thinking about your goals and not enough time designing your systems.

+**Problem #1: Winners and losers have the same goals.**

+If successful and unsuccessful people share the same goals, then the goal cannot be what differentiates the winners from the losers.

+It wasn’t the _goal_... ...The goal had always been there.
+It was only when they implemented a _system_ of continuous small improvements that they achieved a different outcome.

+**Problem #2: Achieving a goal is only a momentary change.**

+Imagine you have a messy room and you set a goal to clean it.
+If you summon the energy to tidy up, then you will have a clean room—for now.
+But if you maintain the same sloppy, pack-rat habits that led to a messy room in the first place, soon you’ll be looking at a new pile of clutter and hoping for another burst of motivation.

+You’re left chasing the same outcome because you never changed the system behind it.

+You treated a symptom without addressing the cause.

+Achieving a goal only changes your life _for the moment._

+We think we need to change our results, but the results are not the problem.
+What we really need to change are the systems that cause those results.

+When you solve problems at the results level, you only solve them temporarily.
+In order to improve for good, you need to solve problems at the systems level.

+Fix the inputs and the outputs will fix themselves.

+**Problem #3: Goals restrict your happiness.**

+The implicit assumption behind any goal is this: “Once I reach my goal, then I’ll be happy.”
+The problem with a goals-first mentality is that you’re continually putting happiness off until the next milestone.

+Furthermore, goals create an “either-or” conflict: either you achieve your goal and are successful or you fail and you are a disappointment.

+You mentally box yourself into a narrow version of happiness.
+This is misguided.

+It is unlikely that your actual path through life will match the exact journey you had in mind when you set out.

+It makes no sense to restrict your satisfaction to one scenario when there are many paths to success.

+When you fall in love with the process rather than the product, you don’t have to wait to give yourself permission to be happy.
+You can be satisfied anytime your system is running.

+A system can be successful in many different forms, not just the one you first envision.

+**Problem #4: Goals are at odds with long-term progress.**

+When all of your hard work is focused on a particular goal, what is left to push you forward after you achieve it?
+This is why many people find themselves reverting to their old habits after accomplishing a goal.

+The purpose of setting goals is to win the game.
+The purpose of building systems is to continue playing the game.

+True long-term thinking is goal-less thinking.

+It is about the cycle of endless refinement and continuous improvement.

+Ultimately, it is your commitment to the _process_ that will determine your _progress._

+### A SYSTEM OF ATOMIC HABITS

+If you’re having trouble changing your habits, the problem isn’t you.
+The problem is your system.

+Bad habits repeat themselves again and again not because you don’t want to change, but because you have the wrong system for change.

+You do not rise to the level of your goals.
+You fall to the level of your systems.

+Atomic habits... ...are little habits that are part of a larger system.
+Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.

+At first, these tiny routines seem insignificant, but soon they build on each other and fuel bigger wins that multiply to a degree that far outweighs the cost of their initial investment.

+_atomic habits_ —a regular practice or routine that is not only small and easy to do, but also the source of incredible power; a component of the system of compound growth.

+Chapter Summary:
+- Habits are the compound interest of self-improvement.
+Getting 1 percent better every day counts for a lot in the long-run.
+- Habits are a double-edged sword.
+They can work for you or against you, which is why understanding the details is essential.
+- Small changes often appear to make no difference until you cross a critical threshold.
+The most powerful outcomes of any compounding process are delayed.
+You need to be patient.
+- An atomic habit is a little habit that is part of a larger system.
+Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.
+- If you want better results, then forget about setting goals.
+Focus on your system instead.
+- You do not rise to the level of your goals.
+You fall to the level of your systems.

 ## 2 How Your Habits Shape Your Identity (and Vice Versa)